marcoscaa/amines_co2/README.md

-# amines_co2
+# CO2 chemisorption in liquid ammonia
-Training data for a DNN potential to model CO2 chemisorption in liquid amines
+Training data for a DNN potential to model CO2 chemisorption in liquid ammonia